cowsay-blog/hexo-nanoid/README.md

 # hexo-shortid
 Use [dylang/shortid](https://github.com/dylang/shortid) to generate abbreviated post links.

-In addition to ID generation, the plugin also ensures the uniqueness of post IDs.
+In addition to ID generation, the plugin also validates and ensures the uniqueness of post IDs among your posts.

-## COnfiguration
+## Configuration
 ```ts
 interface HexoShortIdOptions {
   /**